alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-keep-acompany-who-refuse-islam.md

 lang: en
 locale: en
 note: true
-excerpt: "Is it permissible to keep company with a non-Muslim brother whom you called to accept Islam but he refused?"
+summary: "Is it permissible to keep company with a non-Muslim brother whom you called to accept Islam but he refused?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz